tschmutzer/kmasker/INSTALL.md

 **Information: You should be able to use the terminal in OSX.
 Please note that whether kmasker nor its dependencies has a graphical user interface.**

 Install brew from [https://brew.sh/](https://brew.sh/) (you can also use macports or fink, but this unsupported) and its dependencies (like OSX command line tools).
 Brew will guide you through its installation.
 We are working on a ready-to-use formula for brew at the moment.
-You can also use bioconda (instructions at the end of this document).
+You can also use bioconda (instructions at the begin of this document).
 ### Install Homebrew
 Add the bioinformatics repository to brew.